mathesar-foundation/mathesar-website/about.md

 This initial development has been funded philanthropically.
 At the same time, we’re working towards self-sustainability.

-We haven’t yet decided on a business model, but one thing we know for certain: Mathesar will always be open-source and self-hostable.
+We haven’t yet decided on a business model, but one thing we know for certain: **Mathesar will always be open-source and self-hostable**.